davepinch/pinchy.cc/content/streams/hello-world/the-wandering-bridge/get-accustomed-to-the-movement.md

 ---
-title: get accustomed to the chaos
+title: get accustomed to the movement
 type: fragment
 ---